Carlos Ibáñez e Ibáñez de Ibero: International scientific collaboration in geodesy and calls for an international standard unit of length

 In 1866 Spain, represented by Ibáñez, joined the Central European Arc Measurement (German: Mitteleuropäische Gradmessung) at the Permanent Commission meeting in Neuchâtel.
-In 1867 at the second General Conference of the Central European Arc Measurement (see International Association of Geodesy) held in Berlin, the question of an international standard unit of length was discussed to combine the measurements made in different countries to determine the size and shape of the Earth.
+In 1867 at the second General Conference of the Central European Arc Measurement held in Berlin, the question of an international standard unit of length was discussed to combine the measurements made in different countries to determine the size and shape of the Earth.
 The Conference recommended the adoption of the metre and the creation of an international metre commission, according to a preliminary discussion between Johann Jacob Baeyer, Adolphe Hirsch and Carlos Ibáñez e Ibáñez de Ibero.
 Ferdinand Rudolph Hassler's use of the metre in coastal survey, which had been an argument for the introduction of the Metric Act of 1866 allowing the use of the metre in the United States, probably also played a role in the choice of the metre as international scientific unit of length and the proposal by the European Arc Measurement (German: Europäische Gradmessung) to "establish a European international bureau for weights and measures".

 The French Academy of Sciences and the Bureau des Longitudes in Paris drew the attention of the French government to this issue.
 The Academy of St Petersburg and the English Standards Commission were in agreement with the recommendation.
 In November 1869 the French government issued invitations to join the International Metre Commission.
 Spain accepted and Ibáñez took part in the Committee of preparatory research from the first meeting of this commission in 1870.
 He was elected president of the Permanent Committee of the International Metre Commission in 1872.
 He represented Spain at the 1875 conference of the Metre Convention and at the first General Conference on Weights and Measures in 1889.
 At the first meeting of the International Committee for Weights and Measures, he was elected chairman of the committee, a position he held from 1875 to 1891.
 He received the Légion d'Honneur in recognition of his efforts to disseminate the metric system among all nations and was awarded the Poncelet Prize for his scientific contribution to metrology.

 As Carlos Ibáñez e Ibáñez de Ibero stated, the International prototype metre would form the basis of the new international system of units, but it would no longer have any relation to the dimensions of the Earth that geodesists were trying to determine.
 It would be no more than the material representation of the unity of the system.